 It doesn’t have to be this difficult.
 If you feel like you’re juggling too many loans, it might be time to set the balls down and consider debt consolidation.
-It’s an effective way to simplify your budget, help you erase your debt faster and save a lot of money in the process.
+While consolidating your debts can sometimes help lower your interest rates, the real benefit is that it can simplify your payments, making it easier to manage.

-As a result, you take high-interest debt, like credit cards or student loans, and bundle them into a loan that typically carries a lower interest rate.
-So, not only does debt consolidation simplify your monthly budget it could save you thousands in interest charges.
+As a result, you take high-interest debt, like credit cards or student loans, and bundle them into a single loan, hopefully one that carries a lower interest rate.
+So, not only does debt consolidation simplify your monthly budget; it could also save you thousands in interest charges.

-Suppose you owe $10,000 on a credit card at 15 percent interest and $5,000 on another card at 20 percent interest.
-Right now, you’re just paying the minimum, or about $300 a month.
-At that pace, you’ll eliminate your credit card debt in just over nine years and pay more than $11,600 in interest.
+Suppose you owe $10,000 on a credit card at 17 percent interest and $10,000 on another card at 20 percent interest.
+Right now, you’re just paying the minimum, or a little more than $500 a month total.
+At that pace, you’ll eliminate your credit card debt in just over five years — and pay about $11,000 in interest.

-With a great credit score though, you might qualify for a personal loan that covers the entire $15,000 balance at an 8 percent interest rate.
-You’ll still pay about $300 a month, but now you’ll wipe out your debt in just five years and save yourself over $8,000 in interest.
+With a great credit score, though, you might qualify for a personal loan that covers the entire $20,000 balance at an 8 percent interest rate.
+If you still pay about $500 a month, now you’ll wipe out your debt in just four years and save yourself about $6,500 in interest.

-Consolidating with a loan.
-When you take out a debt consolidation or personal loan, you borrow all the money you need to pay off every outstanding balance.
-Then, instead of paying multiple creditors, you only pay the provider of that consolidation loan.
+When you take out a debt consolidation or personal loan, you borrow all the money you need to pay off multiple outstanding balances.
+Then, instead of paying multiple creditors, you pay only the provider of that consolidation loan.

-Consolidating with credit.
 Typically, paying credit card debt with another credit card is a risky strategy.
 However, some providers offer an interest-free promotional rate, typically for a year, if you transfer loan balances to their card.
 If you’re in a position to pay most or all of what you owe over that first year, this may be a smart strategy.
-(If you go this route, make sure you watch out for balance transfer fees.
+(If you go this route, make sure you watch out for balance transfer fees.)

-With a cash-out refinance you get a new loan based on the value of your home.
-The proceeds will first pay off your existing mortgage balance, but any remaining funds can be used as you wish, such as to pay off other debts.
+With a cash-out refinance you get a new loan.
+The proceeds will first pay off your existing mortgage balance, and any remaining funds can be used as you wish, such as to pay off other debts.
 This results in a new mortgage, meaning you may wind up paying longer than you originally planned, paying more on a monthly basis, or both.

-You can also take out a home equity loan, in which your equity serves as collateral for the lender.
+Alternatively, you can take out a home equity loan, in which your equity serves as collateral for the lender.
 It’s essentially a second mortgage with its own repayment terms.